AqwamCreates/DataPredict/docs/API/Models.md

 # [API Reference](../API.md) - Models

-If you wonder what are the most high-value use cases that helps with retention and revenue generation this DataPredict™, you can view them [here](../HighValueProjectTutorials.md)!
+* If you wonder what are the most high-value use cases that helps with retention and revenue generation this DataPredict™, you can view them [here](../HighValueProjectTutorials.md)!

+* To see which algorithms that you can swap model parameters with other types of algorithms, you can view them [here](../ModelParametersCompatibility.md)

 | Model Type                                                        | Description                                     | Count |
 |-------------------------------------------------------------------|-------------------------------------------------|-------|